stacristo/ntx-devops-test/README.md

 2. Jenkins was not used for local deployment due to local machine storage constraints also
 3. Manual tasks that was done for this task:
   - Definining the IPs for the three virtual machines
   - Creating the Github Actions Runner for each web application instance still needed to SSH to each server manually
+  - Activating the Github Runners for each application after booting the virtual machines